 Electrical service repairs and change-outs

-Window and Door Installations
+Window and door change-outs

 Polk County Office of Planning and Development is pleased to offer electronic plan submission and review through the Digital Plan Room.
 This product will allow for digital signature validation when customers upload their digital plans and will